Black Mirror: Conception

 The series was created by Brooker, who was previously known as a comedy writer.
-He wrote video game reviews for PC Zone in the late 1990s and began writing television reviews for The Guardian and making television in the 2000s.
+He wrote video game reviews for PC Zone in the late 1990s and began writing television reviews for The Guardian and working in television in the 2000s.
 Brooker had completed production of Dead Set (2008), a zombie-based drama series, and while working on Newswipe (2009–2010) and other programmes, decided to make an anthology drama series.
 It was modelled in the style of The Twilight Zone (1959–1964), Tales of the Unexpected (1979–1988) and Hammer House of Horror (1980).
+The title was inspired by the Arcade Fire song of the same name, with Booker using it to refer to the empty screen of an electronic device once it is turned off.

 Brooker recognised that Rod Serling had based The Twilight Zone on contemporary issues, often controversial ones such as racism, but placed them in fictional settings to get around television censors at the time.
-Brooker realised he could commentate similarly on modern issues, specifically focusing on technology, a topic he explored in producing the series How TV Ruined Your Life (2011).
+Brooker realised he could comment similarly on modern issues, specifically focusing on technology, a topic he explored in producing the series How TV Ruined Your Life (2011).
 He aimed to explore "the way we might be living in 10 minutes' time".

 Brooker wanted to keep the anthology approach, using new stories, settings, characters, and actors for each episode, as he felt this was a key element of enjoying series like The Twilight Zone.
 This approach would allow Black Mirror to contrast with current dramas and serials that had a standard recurring cast.
 According to Brooker, the production team considered giving the series a linking theme or presenter, but ultimately decided not to.